aditya123473892/wagtail/Slack.md

 ## #new-contributors

-Interested in contributing to the Wagtail project?
+Interested in contributing to Wagtail?
 Join #new-contributors.
 For developers participating in the Google Summer of Code and Outreachy programmes, there are dedicated channels #gsoc and #outreachy.

 ## Alternatives